 The initial interest rate (IIR) is the actual note rate on a HECM reverse mortgage.
-Interest accrues onto the loan balance (assuming the borrower doesn’t make payments) at an annual rate equal to the IIR.
+In other words, interest accrues onto the loan balance (assuming no monthly payments are made) at an annual rate equal to the initial interest rate.

-Some commentators might consider this one of the disadvantages of a reverse mortgage, but it’s really just a consequence of how the program is designed and how the investors who lend the money want to be compensated.
+Some commentators might consider this a disadvantage, but it’s really just a consequence of how the program is designed and how the investors who lend the money want to be compensated.
 Remember, monthly payments aren’t required, so it’s possible that a lender will have to wait decades before collecting even a dollar’s worth of interest.
 That’s a long time to wait for a return on your investment.

 Having said that, it’s also important to understand that the HECM is designed to preserve equity as well.
 It’s not a healthy loan program if it uses equity quickly because that would increase the risk of the loan balance growing larger than the value of the home, which could make the HECM program insolvent.

 Remember, you, your heirs, and your estate are not on the hook for the shortage if the home isn’t worth enough to settle the entire loan balance.
 A HECM reverse mortgage is a non-recourse loan.
 Any shortage has to be settled up by the FHA mortgage insurance fund.
 Obviously, FHA needs to limit the hits to the insurance fund or the whole program would go belly up.

 Only take out money from the reverse mortgage if you absolutely need it.
 It doesn’t make sense to pull out a large amount of money you don’t really need because you’ll accrue interest on a larger balance.

 If there’s extra money available that you don’t need right now, go with the variable-rate HECM and leave it stored in the line of credit.
 The money in the line of credit is accessible at any time and you’re not accruing interest on it until you use it.

 Check out our free reverse mortgage calculator